amosdudley/weblog/_posts/2019-07-31-Casting Glass from 3D Printed Molds.md

 *Iole Alessandrini, 2018.
 3D scan of crumpled paper, turned into nesting three dimensional volumes.*

-Let me know in the comments if you give this a shot, or if you'd like more details on how to do any part of this!
+Let me know in the comments if you give this a shot, or if you'd like more details on how to do any part of it!